Party of the Democratic Revolution: First decade (1989–1999)

 Small leftist group leaders joined the PRD which left small leftist organizations vulnerable.
-Additionally, some leftist organizations were wary that their individual concerns would be lost by joining a political group.
+Additionally, some leftist organizations were wary that their concerns would be lost by joining a political group.

 In the early years, the PRD was not successful in elections because of electoral fraud.
 The PRD often claimed that the PRI was participating in electoral fraud.
 This was in contrast to PAN, the conservative party, who chose to cooperate with the PRI.
 However, the PRD also cooperated with the PRI to make policy changes that moved towards democracy.

 Salinas, PRI member and president of Mexico from 1988 to 1994, had made some improvements to the Mexican economy but Mexico still did not have a democratic system.
 During this time the PRD had become involved with many social justice movements against the neoliberal and antidemocratic policies of the PRI.
-However, because the PRD began as a combination of many groups, there were many viewpoints and it was difficult to form a unified front.
+The most famous of which was the party's involvement with the Zapatista Army of National Liberation (EZLN).
+Some members of the party wanted to strongly and publicly denounce the armed struggle, whereas others decided to emphatically approve the movement and its goals therefore, it was difficult to form a united front.
+Nonetheless, many PRD supporters also supported the EZLN and bolstered the movement through the use of posters and murals at PRD events.
+Although these instances portrayed the party to appear to be more radical than they were, Cárdenas himself took advantage of this support.
+He met with Subcomandante Marcos and did not attempt to distance the party from the EZLN.
+This support did not pay off as the EZLN did not help the PRD win any votes and Marcos accused the PRD of being the same as the PRI and PAN.
+The PRI labeled Cárdenas and the PRD as sympathizers of the EZLN and supporters of armed struggle.
 Additionally, the PRD had a difficult time transitioning from a movement with a non-negotiable goal to a party that pushed gradual reforms.

 1994 presidential election: Cárdenas

 Cárdenas ran for national presidency under the PRD in 1994.
 Cárdenas ran against Diego Fernández, PAN candidate, and PRI party winner of the election, Ernesto Zedillo Ponce.
 Cárdenas made the Alianza Democrática Nacional campaign, where he mobilized 57 organizations.
 Cárdenas did not cooperate well with the PRD and was sometimes contradictory to the PRD.

 The PRI used its media influence to promote the idea that changing the governing party would disrupt the nation as well as to portray Cárdenas and the PRD as confrontational and violent.

-After his loss Cárdenas claimed fraud; however, the party did not support him and instead focused on winning seats in congress.
+After his loss, Cárdenas claimed fraud; however, the party did not support him and instead focused on winning seats in Congress.